Solomon in Islam: Solomon and the ant

-Solomon was even taught the languages of various animals, such as ants.
+Solomon was taught the languages of various animals, such as ants.
 The Quran recounts that, one day, Solomon and his army entered a wādin-naml (وَادِ ٱلْنَّمْل, valley of the ant).
 On seeing Solomon and his army, a namlah (نَمْلَة, female ant) warned all the others to "get into your habitations, lest Solomon and his hosts crush you (under foot) without knowing it."
 Immediately understanding what the ant said, Solomon, as always, prayed to God, thanking him for bestowing upon him such gifts and further avoided trampling over the ant colonies.
 Solomon's wisdom, however, was yet another of the gifts he received from God, and Muslims maintain that Solomon never forgot his daily prayer, which was more important to him than any of his gifts.

 Exegetical literature emphasizes the ant's wisdom and explains the meaning behind Solomon's gift to control the wind.
-According to Siracü'l-Kulub, the ant asks Solomon if he knows why he is called "Solomon" (Süleyman).
+According to the Siraj al-Qulub, a popular text with versions in Persian, Oghuz Turkic, and Karluc Turkic, the ant asked Solomon if he knows why he is called "Solomon" (Süleyman).
 Solomon says he does not, whereupon the ant goes on to explain: "Although your heart was sound (selim) and you know the circumstances of the next world, you have accepted a few pleasures of this world and have been deceived by its possession and kingship; therefore you are called Solomon."
-Afterwards the ant asks Solomon, if he knows why God has subdued the wind for him.
-Once again, Solomon says no and the ant answers: "He has subdued the wind for a reason: that which you have accepted is nothing.
+Afterwards, the ant asks Solomon if he knows why God has subdued the wind for him.
+Once again, Solomon negates and the ant answers: "He has subdued the wind for a reason: that which you have accepted is nothing.
 Just as the wind passes, the world's wealth and kingship pass too."
 Scholars like Fakhr al-Din Razi and al-Qurtubi elevated the ant to the rank of an exemplar for humans to follow.